 EFF-8: Arrival sequence delay

 This is a time metric equal to the time duration from the time that the aircraft arrived at the destination vertiport to the time that the aircraft landed at the destination point.
 This metric is measured in seconds.
 In the ideal case, this metric is equal to 0 seconds.
 The arrival sequence delay metric shows how long the aircraft will wait and hover over the landing point until it can be able to land.
 It is caused by aircraft's congestion over the vertiport since the aircraft needs to keep the required separation distance while landing.
+The equation for calculating this metric per aircraft is presented below.